katy2002/wg-uma/uma_policy_manager.md

 ```

 ### Policy API

-The authorization server must support the following policy management options, and must require a value RMT for access to them.
-Here, poluri stands for the policy endpoint and \_id stands for the authorization server-assigned identifier for the web resource corresponding to the policcy at the time it was created, included within the URL returned in the Location header.
+The Authorization Server must support the following policy management options, and must require a value RMT for access to them.
+Here, poluri stands for the policy endpoint and \_id stands for the authorization server-assigned identifier for the web resource corresponding to the policy at the time it was created, included within the URI returned in the location header.

 - Create policy: POST poluri/
 - Read policy: GET poluri/_id